-• One-time Expenditures Included in this Year's Budget:
+One-time Expenditures Included in this Year's Budget:

 Last year, the District had budgeted to use a portion of fund balance to remodel the newly purchased office building in northern Santa Barbara County for our north county staff.
 With the anticipation of demolition and building renovations, \$1,600,000 was allocated in FY 2022-23; however, only approximately \$225,000 will be spent for building design and demolition by the end of June 2023.
 The leftover renovation budget of \$1,375,000 is being rolled over into this budget, along with another \$625,000 to fully renovate the space and bring it up to the District's standards.
-When the office building is fully renovated, it will house the District's north county fleet and it will offer a fully equipped monitoring lab for staff as well as a space for the District's IT/air monitoring networks as well as sustainable building practices, with a goal of being a net-zero energy-efficient building.
+When the office building is fully renovated, it will house the District's north county fleet and it will offer a fully equipped monitoring lab for staff as well as a space for the District to hold public workshops.
+The plan for the renovation includes resiliency for the District to hold public workshops.
+The plan for the renovation includes resiliency for the District is IT/air monitoring networks as well as sustainable building practices, with a goal of being a net-zero energy-efficient building.
 Fund balance reserves are being proposed for this project with the idea that in future years the District will replenish the monies to levels appropriate for the District's size.